AICoE/elyra-aidevsecops-tutorial/README.md

 - [Elyra][5], which is a set of AI-centric extensions to JupyterLab Notebooks (e.g. interface with Kubeflow Pipeline, Git, Python scripts).
 - [Project Thoth][6] Extension for Dependency Management on JupyterLab.
 If you want to know more, have a look at this [repo]((https://github.com/thoth-station/jupyterlab-requirements)).
 - [Kubeflow Pipelines][9], to allow end to end experiment using pipelines.
-- [Tekton][10], used in CI/CD systems, to run pipelines created by humans or machines.

 ## GitOps, reproducibility, portability and traceability with AI support